juniorxsound/ThreadedDepthCleaner/README.md

 > Depth coloring and cv::Mat queuing functionality was implemented thanks to [@PKLab](http://pklab.net/index.php?id=394&lang=EN) and [@Catree](https://stackoverflow.com/questions/42356562/realsense-opencv-depth-image-too-dark) 🙌🏻

 > Thanks to [@Dodiku](https://github.com/dodiku) for help with the cover image 💪🏻

+### License
+All code in this repository is released under the MIT license [found here](https://github.com/juniorxsound/ThreadedDepthCleaner/blob/master/LICENSE)